Sen. Bernie Sanders and Rep. Alexandria Ocasio-Cortez are aiming to limit credit card interest rates imposed on consumers.

 Even with the proposed legislation in effect, a 15 percent interest rate may cost you thousands in credit card interest on your balances over time.
 Regardless of what’s to come on Capitol Hill, you should prioritize eliminating your debt as quickly as possible.
 Stick to a trim budget, increase your income where possible and use debt payoff methods to reduce your interest payments.

 “Credit card rates have been increasing because of the Federal Reserve’s series of rate hikes,” Rossman says.
 “Yet there are still balance transfer cards that offer up to 21 months with no interest.
-Take advantage of these offers and watch out for the 3-5 percent transfer fees that most of them charge upfront.
-My favorite offers are the Chase Slate, Amex Everyday and BankAmericard, all of which offer 15 months with no interest and no transfer fee.”
+Take advantage of these offers and watch out for the 3-5 percent transfer fees that most of them charge upfront.”

 - Should you use a balance transfer card to pay down debt?